Hiring & Onboarding

 Week 1: Orientation and Foundations

-• Introduction to product and design org structure.
+• Introduction to the product and how the design org is structured.

 • Training on design systems, tools, and workflows.

-• Shadow team meetings, design reviews, and project kickoffs.
+• Shadow team meetings, design reviews, project kickoffs.
+Let them observe before jumping in.

 Month 1 and Beyond: Growth and Development